finnfassnacht/blog/README.md

 ```dockerfile
 RUN npm install
 ```
-> Expose the port 8080 to the Outside
+> Expose the port 8080 to the outside
 ```dockerfile
 Expose 8080
 ```